gkz/LiveScript/README.md

 ### class block
-Unlike CoffeScript, our `class` takes a regular block under which you can declare the constructor (as a bare function on top) and properties (as bare objects on top) as well as have other code like define static methods (`this` points to the constructor within the block).
+Unlike CoffeScript, our `class` define the constructor as a bare function and properties (prototype members) as bare objects, both on top level under the class block.
+The constructor can be _bound_ using `=>` to be `new`-free, just like native `Array` which works with or without `new`.

     $ coco -bsp
     class exports.C extends P